 Hospitals have to comply with federal, state, and local standards as well as manufacturer specifications and an ever-changing landscape of research and protocols.
 As soon as temperature-sensitive assets are received by a hospital, the monitoring efforts for temperature control, inventory management, and storage monitoring must be tracked.
 Without automated monitoring, facilities run the risk of issues such as untracked equipment failure or compromised medication efficacy.
 For example, epinephrine can lose up to 64% of their efficacy if exposed to repeated heating and cooling brought about by an unregulated refrigeration unit – potentially putting patients suffering from anaphylaxis in grave danger.
 Furthermore, medications such as Pfizer BioNTech's COVID-19 vaccine is stored at temperatures far below freezing, and once thawed above 45 °F (8 °C) cannot be re-frozen for later use, meaning that an out-of-range refrigeration unit could potentially make critical doses of the vaccine unusable.

 Regulatory protocols require that the conditions for medications and vaccines – including temperature, access, and duration of storage – need to be monitored and documented.
-Where manual logging requires dedicated staff time, automated monitoring can consistently track temperature, monitor access, and store the information to create compliance reports as needed.
+Where manual logging and digital data loggers require dedicated staff time, automated monitoring can consistently track temperature, monitor access, and store the information to create compliance reports as needed.

 Automated Refrigeration Monitoring Solutions for Your Facility

-Primex OneVue Sense provides monitoring solutions that can help track refrigeration conditions with precision.
-When combined with the web-based OneVue® software, OneVue Sense technology is part of an integrated monitoring system customized to capture the information you need and create on-demand reports.
-This capability eliminates the need for manual recording while still maintaining accurate records and the ability to demonstrate policy or regulatory compliance.
+OneVue Sense® provides monitoring solutions that can help track refrigeration conditions with precision.
+When combined with the web-based OneVue® software, OneVue Sense technology is part of an integrated monitoring system that provide alerts by email, text, or phone if conditions rise above or fall under set parameters.
+In addition, the web-based software platform allows for around-the-clock data access and customized, on-demand reporting capabilities for simple data viewing and simple proof of compliance.
+OneVue Sense eliminates the need for manual recording while maintaining accurate data records and the ability to demonstrate policy or regulatory compliance.

 Sources: